SESYNC-ci/syllabi/docs/data2doc.md

 ## The "data2doc" Mini-project
 {:style="text-transform: none;"}

-During four team practice times, your group should **aim to achieve the following goals** with assistance from your SESYNC coach:
+During four team practice sessions, your group should **aim to achieve the following goals** with assistance from your SESYNC coach:

 - Collaborate on a GitHub repository, and keep it up to date.
 - Incorporate or describe tables in a relational database you might use to share project data.